onedata/onedata-acceptance/tests/gui/README.md

    ```
    pip3 install -r tests/gui/requirements.txt
    ```
-  On Ubuntu 22.04 this won't work on default python 3.10, a version 3.8 must be installed on the side.
+  On Ubuntu 22.04 this won't work on default Python 3.10, a version 3.8 must be installed on the side.

 * **Google Chrome:**